geographyclub/qgis-quickstart/README.md

 Geospatial data + style in a single file, ready to load and edit in QGIS.

-These are my personal working files and I'm making them available AS IS (bugs and all).
+These are from my personal working files and I'm making them available AS IS (bugs and all).

 ## Set Up

 Download and install QGIS if you don't already have it: [QGIS Downloads](https://qgis.org/download/).

-If you are new to QGIS, the following are IMPORTANT things to know about using the files in this repo.

 ### Browser Panel